sermon: Ecclesiastes Resumed (Part Twenty-Four)

 Given 14-Mar-15; Sermon #1257; 75 minutes

-John Ritenbaugh, continuing his exposition of Ecclesiastes as he focuses on a paradox which initially provides a measure of grief and anguish to believers, the paradox which shows an unrighteous man flourishing and a righteous man suffering, points us to the solution of this conundrum in Psalm 73.
+The paradox of Ecclesiastes 7 shows an unrighteous man flourishing and a righteous man suffering.
+The solution to this conundrum is found in Psalm 73.
 There is grave, ever-growing danger when one combines envy and discontent, calling God into question for allowing evil circumstances to occur.
 People react to this 'disappointing' paradox in opposite ways, both leading to eternal death.
 One may be tempted to give up on God's laws totally, living according to the lusts of the flesh.
-But the opposite extreme is just as deadly because it arrogantly accuses God of having a deficiency in His regimen for mankind, and attempts to make 'improvements' in God's plan by establishing stringent regulations and strict asceticism, trying to impress God with 'over-righteousness.'
+But the opposite extreme is just as deadly because it arrogantly accuses God of having a deficiency in His regimen for mankind, and attempts to make 'improvements' in God's plan by establishing stringent regulations and strict asceticism, trying to impress God with 'super-righteousness.'
 When we are vexed with the apparent ease of the unrighteous, we should (1) resolve to continue in faith despite our suffering, (2) pray fervently for God's solution to take effect, (3) firmly reject the idea to solve the problem by self-administered shortcuts, (4) quit misjudging the circumstance any further, and (5) realize that God will guide us through the valley of the shadow of death.
 We have the responsibility to stir up the gift of God's Holy Spirit, giving us some sound-minded perspective of judging our life circumstances.
 Veering to either the left or to the right is not a viable solution because both extremes militate against God's grace and any chances of a relationship with God.
 Super-righteousness arrogantly puffs us up, making us odious to God, but humility and the willingness to serve makes us desirable to God.
 Super-righteousness divides people because the narcissism that motivates it can never be satisfied.
 The solution is to fear God, know God, an

 Ecclesiastes 7:15-22 I have seen all things in my days of vanity; there is a just man who perishes in his righteousness, and there is a wicked man who prolongs his life in his wickedness.
 Do not be overly righteous, nor be overly wise why should you destroy yourself?
 Do not be overly wicked, nor be foolish: why should you die before your time?
 It is good that you grasp this, and also not remove your hand from the other; for he who fears God will escape them all.
 Wisdom strengthens the wise more than ten rulers of the city.
 For there is not a just man on earth who does good and does not sin.
 Also do not take to heart everything people say, lest you hear your servant cursing you.
 For many times, also, your own heart has known that even you have cursed others.